kp101/Wellness-Monitor/iot-monitor/README.md

 <b>iotstats.sh</b>

-The IoT clients are tested for Raspberry Pi 2B/3B+/4B/Zero 2W.
+This IoT client script was tested on Raspberry Pi 2B/3B+/4B/Zero 2W.
 Others should work but not tested.

 Note:
   - dependencies: sudo apt install sysstat to get mpstat. awk, df, free should be already installed;
   - permission/privileages: the client shell script runs in user mode, is in BASH syntax and can be place anywhere in user home directory (modify location required);
   - this script assumes a boot and system partition as created by the RaspberryPi Foundation Partition Application.
 For other setup such as usb drive or ssd memory, modifications are required;